 Accounts payable KPIS

-Whether your company operates in a decentralized or centralized environment, it is important that your Accounts Payable department performs at its maximum potential and contributes effectively to reducing operational risks and costs from financial activities.
+Regardless of whether your company operates in a decentralized or centralized environment, it is important that your Accounts Payable Department performs to its full potential and contributes effectively to reducing your operational risks and the costs of your financial activities.

 But ... how can you determine whether it is achieving maximum performance?

 A good starting point is to review benchmarking studies and surveys that have been made by experts associated with the Accounts Payable function.
 More than 12% of Spanish companies, and nearly 75% of companies with 5,000 or more employees have done the exercise of evaluating and comparing the operating performance of its Accounts Payable department.

 The correct use of the results of these studies and surveys has proved beneficial in streamlining processes and transforming the productivity of the Accounts Payable department for numerous companies.
 These studies, with data from other companies, can be used to explore and compare the performance of your Accounts Payable department.
 If your results are far from those reported in the studies, then it may be a good time to identify the reasons for these shortcomings and implement the necessary corrective measures to improve operational performance.